-(1 Samuel 1:15) But Hannah replied, "No, my lord, I am a woman oppressed in spirit; I have drunk neither wine nor strong drink, but I have poured out my soul before the LORD.
+(1 Samuel 1:15) "Not so, my lord," Hannah replied, "I am a woman who is deeply troubled.
+I have not been drinking wine or beer; I was pouring out my soul to the LORD.

 Hannah explained her situation to Eli.
 She was not drunk.
 She was so deeply troubled that she was praying with sighs too deep for speaking words aloud; yet, she was praying according to the will of God.
 In Romans 8:27, Paul wrote, "And God, who searches the heart, knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God."
 The LORD knew what she was praying as she silently poured out her soul to Him.
 The Spirit of the LORD inspired her to pray and make a vow as she did.
 Perhaps her explanation to Samuel of how the LORD had answered her prayers comforted him when she took him to Eli at a young age to be trained in the priesthood.
 Doubtless, when Samuel was older, she told him that he was the answer to her prayers and how she had prayed and had made a vow to the LORD regarding his future service of the LORD.
 Knowing how she prayed may have helped Samuel be true to her vow when he was tempted to forsake the LORD or his nazirite vow.